rancher-sandbox/rancher-desktop/CONTRIBUTING.md

 Every pull request triggers a full run of testing in the CI system.
-The failures reported by the code style checker (aka the "linter") and the unit tests are usually clear and easy to fix (and can be avoided by running `npm t` locally before creating a commit).
+The failures reported by the code style checker (aka the "linter") and the unit tests are usually clear and easy to fix (and can be avoided by running `npm test` locally before creating a commit).
 But when an integration, or e2e test, fails, it's sometimes useful to consult the log files for the run.